Types of Brain Injuries & Symptoms

 In a minimally conscious state, patients can perform simple commands such as hand squeezing and may have some ability to communicate verbally such as answering ‘yes’ or ‘no.' These behaviors are typically inconsistent.

-- verbal and physical behaviors become more frequent and consistent and
+- Verbal and physical behaviors become more frequent and consistent

-- he or she begins to show an understanding and awareness of the environment around him or her.
+- They begin to show an understanding and awareness of the environment around themselves

 As part of the Disorders of Consciousness Program, our team works to identify certain behaviors and actions that a patient is able to perform.
 This allows our specialists to determine the level in which a patient is currently functioning.
 We are then able to assist families with understanding their loved one's prognosis and future recovery.